|Killarney Lake on Bowen Island photo taken by Jan Stevens|

 |The Coastal Mountains as seen from the Lazy Bowen Hideaway photo by Jan Stevens|

 Would a STVR Ban on Bowen Affect Housing?We sometimes hear the call on Bowen to ban short-term vacation rentals as well, the main reason being that there is a need for long-term rental housing.
-These two issues aren’t necessarily linked, however, because, on Bowen Island, the shape of rentals is a little different than in other municipalities like Vancouver.
+These two issues aren’t necessarily linked, however, because on Bowen Island, the shape of rentals is a little different than in other municipalities like Vancouver.

-There are whole houses here that owners use for their vacations, left empty part of the year.
+For instance, there are whole houses here that owners use for their vacations, left empty part of the year.
 There are also suites in houses that the owners want to keep available for family and friends to use when they visit.
 In many of these situations, the owners have never rented these units out long-term, and never intend to, as this would restrict their ability to use it themselves.
 Banning short-term vacation rentals in these cases would leave these homes mostly empty, and would no longer serve the community by providing places to stay for visitors who spend their tourist dollars here.

 Housing is indeed needed on Bowen for the valuable workers and citizens who make our economy and community run, but it’s affordable housing that’s required.
 Many of the vacation rentals we see, if rented long-term, would not be affordable to those who need housing the most on Bowen.
 These second homes are often high-end and would rent for more than the average service worker can afford.